Mapping the Cube Landscape

 These dimensions explain 100% of the information in these data4.
 Real cubes are messier, but the dimensionality reduction approach remains the same: find cards some cubes play and others do not.
 These are the cards that best explain differences between cubes and so best preserve information.

-Unfortunately, it’s less straightforward to reduce the dimensionality of a dataset that contains nearly 22,000 cubes and over 21,000 different cards.
+Unfortunately, it’s less straightforward to reduce the dimensionality of a dataset that contains tens of thousands cubes and over 21,000 different cards.
 It cannot be done by eye—cubes are simply too varied and the dataset is too large.

 Luckily, there are algorithms designed to automate dimensionality reduction, each with its own flavor and use cases.
 The map was eventually made with a more complex variation, but to help build intuition I will explain the first approach I tried: principal component analysis (PCA).
 It is undoubtedly the most popular dimensionality reduction technique, and in fact, I have already covered it in the toy examples above.